Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Numerical implementation

 \subsection{Ensuring the 2nd law of thermodynamics}

 There might still be a problem with this approximative formula.
 To ensure the correct flow of internal energy from hot to cold (according to the second law of thermodynamics) the tensor $\lp \tilde{\mathbfss{A}}_j + \tilde{\mathbfss{A}}_i \rp$ must be positive definite.
 However, from the definition of a variable with tilde (Eq. (\ref{EQtildevariabledef})) we see, that this tensor does not necessarily fulfil this condition.
 For a very anisotropic setup heat flows in the wrong direction.
-In addition to a violation of classical thermodynamics this leads to numerical instabilities.
-To overcome this problem we have basically two options which are both artificial and therefore might negatively influence onto our discretisation formula in general: \begin{enumerate} \item Implement a limiter in the code, which checks for non physical heat flows. \item Change the tensor to a more isotropic version, which is always positive definite. \end{enumerate} Since it is more straight forward and computationally cheaper we follow \cite{Petkova2009} and use the second option: We add an isotropic component to the anisotropic tensor in order to prevent temperature flowing from cold to warm regions.
-We already have a pure isotropic component which is however proportional to $\kappa_\perp$ and it is not clear if this is already sufficient.
-Therefore, we do not forget about this \textit{fully anisotropic} formulation, but further investigate the behaviour in our tests and cluster simulations in the next sections.
+In addition to a violation of classical thermodynamics this \nr{can lead to numerical instabilities depending on the solved used (please see section \ref{conjugategradient} for further details).} To overcome this problem we have basically three options which are both artificial and therefore might negatively influence onto our discretisation formula in general: \begin{enumerate} \item Implement a limiter in the code, which checks for non physical heat flows. \item \nr{Check if a configuration leads to wrong flux and prevent anisotropic conduction} \item Change the tensor to a more isotropic version, which is always positive definite. \end{enumerate} \nr{Flux limiters in a sense that each heat flux is decreased by a certain amount scaling with it's initial amount are hard to judge.
+There exist several approaches as shown by \cite{Petkova2009,Koerner2014} but usually one has to settle down with an empirically found formulation.
+It is hard to determine whether a given limiter is the best one for a certain problem.
+However, we actually already employ a physically motivated limiter in our code: the consideration of a saturated heat flux for low density plasmas given by Eq. \ref{EQsaturatedflux}.
+While this does not guarantee us to prevent all non physical heat flux it turns out to do a very good job in our galaxy cluster simulations keeping the convergence of our solver fast and well defined.